canonical/netplan/doc/netplan-yaml.md

   > Takes a boolean.
 Configures whether traffic may be sent back out of the
   > bridge port on which it was received.
 When this flag is false, then the
   > bridge will not forward traffic back out of the receiving port.
 When
-  > unset, the backend's default will be used.
+  > unset, the backend default will be used.

 - **`port-mac-learning`** (scalar) – since **1.0**